 Dr Zia-Ebrahimi has been a fellow of the Swiss National Science Foundation, the Oslo Holocaust Centre, and the Leverhulme Trust.
 In recent years, he has given seminars in Britain, France, the United States, Ireland, Sweden, Norway, Turkey, Lebanon and Russia.

 Research interests and PhD supervision

-- Nationalism in Iran.
+- Nationalism and race in Iran

 For more details, please see his full research profile.